- Books, Literature, and Writing»

-- Sometimes we find using only consonants as a word (without using vowel) in words like "Gr" or "hmm".
+- Sometimes we find using only a group of consonants as a word (without using vowel) in words like "Gr" or "hmm" during our colloquial usage.

-- You must be realizing this - usage of words depend on your capacity - your age, growth, and proficiency.
+- You must be realizing this - usage of words depends on your capacity - your age, growth, and proficiency.
 Each person has his own ability to use words.

 - Similarly, the words used depend on your environmental brought up, your family culture and your professional backgrounds also.
 A mechanic, an accountant, a doctor, a scientist, a writer and a poet all have their own styles and abilities.